DarkRiftNetworking/BenchmarkNet/README.md

 Discussion
 --------
-Feel free to join the discussion in the [thread](https://forum.unity.com/threads/benchmarknet-stress-test-for-enet-unet-litenetlib-lidgren-and-miniudp.512507 "thread") on Unity forums.
+Feel free to join BenchmarkNet's discussion in the [thread](https://forum.unity.com/threads/benchmarknet-stress-test-for-enet-unet-litenetlib-lidgren-and-miniudp.512507 "thread") on Unity forums.

-If you have any questions, contact me via [email](mailto:nxrighthere@gmail.com "email").
+If you have any questions, contact the original author via [email](mailto:nxrighthere@gmail.com "email") or Jamie (DarkRift) via [email](mailto:jamie:@darkriftnetworking.com).

 Donations
 --------
 This project has already had an impact and helped developers in an improvement of their networking libraries.
-If you like this project, you can support me on [Bountysource](https://salt.bountysource.com/checkout/amount?team=nxrighthere), [Ko-fi](https://ko-fi.com/nxrighthere "Ko-fi") or [PayPal](https://www.paypal.me/nxrighthere "PayPal").
+If you like this project, you can support the original author on [Bountysource](https://salt.bountysource.com/checkout/amount?team=nxrighthere), [Ko-fi](https://ko-fi.com/nxrighthere "Ko-fi") or [PayPal](https://www.paypal.me/nxrighthere "PayPal").

-Any support is much appreciated.
+Any support is much appreciated by him.